mstksg/inCode/copy/entries/singletons-3.md

 typed proof version, we would have to create a new GADT for each one.

 In a way, type-level functions deliver on the promise of blurring the line between type and value.
-Our value-level functions are now type-level functions!
+Our term-level functions are now type-level functions!
 We just need to remember to switch our capitalizations!
-However, in Haskell, they really fall short of a full dependently typed programming experience.

-That's because in the end, who is going to prove your functions are "correct"?
-Who is going to verify that you implemented your value-level and type-level functions correctly?
-If you write normal value-level functions and promote them using singletons, GHC doesn't necessarily do much to prevent any logic errors you might have introduced.
-Basically, writing type-level functions (unsurprisingly) brings all of the error-proneness of writing value-level functions.
-It's the same old problem, just manifested at the type level.
+But this strength is also its weakness.
+Remember that the problem of normal term-level functions was that they are potentially "incorrect", and not directly verifiable.
+So, if you just lift your potentially incorrect term-level functions to the type level...what you get is potentially incorrect type-level functions!
+You get the *same* logic errors.
+Really, writing type-level functions (unsurprisingly) brings all of the error-proneness of writing at the term-level.

 In contrast, if you use dependently typed proofs correctly, these proofs can *compose*, and GHC can check that *these proofs compose correctly*, or that the